 The Michael R. Mettler Memorial Scholarship is offered to local graduating high school seniors and current college freshmen, sophomores, or juniors who are majoring in an ag-related field of study at a college or university.
 This year, we will award one scholarship paid in one check to the recipient(s).

-The purpose of this scholarship is to provide financial support to a deserving student with a history of migrating for employment in agriculture who has successfully completed one year of college.
-This support will cover expenses beyond what the youth is entitled to in federal/state and other scholarship assistance.
-This scholarship is designed to assist the youth in obtaining a baccalaureate [...]
+Provides support for a student with a history of migrating for employment in agriculture who has successfully completed one year of college to cover expenses beyond what the youth is entitled to in federal/state and other scholarship assistance.
+This scholarship is designed to assist the youth in obtaining a baccalaureate degree without being encumbered with substantial debt.
+Applications must be [...]
 More

 NEWH, Inc. and its chapters are tasked with fundraising to provide scholarship dollars for eligible students wishing to enter the hospitality industry.
 In order to apply for the NEWH Orange County Region Scholarship, you must be a currently enrolled student attending an accredited college in - Orange County, Riverside County, and San Bernardino County, San Diego, Imperial County and Hawaii; have [...]
 More